 As you know, all tools have their issues.

-And with benchtop planers you’ll need to consider:
+And with benchtop planers, you’ll need to consider the following:

-- Snipe is the tendency for any planer to cut the last few inches of a board thinner.
-While feed arms and tensions are meant to control this, with longer boards you’ll need to help support the boards with a feed roller.
+• Snipe is the tendency for any planer to cut the last few inches of a board thinner.
+While feeding arms and tensions are meant to control this, with longer boards, you’ll need to help support the boards with a feed roller.

 Helical Heads for Thickness Planers (And Why You Want One)

 And with helical cutter heads, as you can see above, the difference is all about the shape of the knives.
-First, a traditional planer will have two or three knives spinning in a circle and each hitting the wood the full length across.
-But a helical head will have only a few kives at a time hit the wood.
+First, a traditional planer will have two or three blades spinning in a circle, each hitting the wood the entire length.
+But a spiral head will have only a few knives at once hit the wood.

 Top Three Features For Entry Level Planers

-While entry-level planers will all work, when it comes to buyers remorse a few features you’ll want to make a decision on include:
+While entry-level planers will all work, when it comes to buyers remorse, a few features you’ll want to decide on include:

-- Number of knives because a 3 headed cutter will have 50% more cuts than a 2 headed cutter.
+1. Number of knives because a 3-headed cutter will have 50% more cuts than a 2-headed cutter.

-Lastly, the heavier the machine generally the less vibration.
-So while a light planer is more portable, it will have less mass to absorb the vibration of the knives hitting the wood.
+Lastly, the heavier the machine generally, the less vibration.
+So while a light planer is more portable, it will have less mass to absorb the pulse of the knives hitting the wood.

 Top Picks for Entry Level Planers